schuchert/administrate_graphql_client/EXAMPLE_USAGE.md

 # Example Usage of Administrate GraphQL Client

-This document provides examples of how to use the generated GraphQL client library.
+This document provides Spring Boot test examples of how to use the generated GraphQL client library.

 ## Prerequisites